DrewNaylor/guinget/docs/readmes/readme-v0.1.2-alpha.txt

 --> Some documentation is available in the "/docs" folder included in this archive, while all of it is available online as linked below.
 Please be aware that it's not comprehensive by any means.

+--> There are brief instructions on how to use guinget available in the "HOW TO USE" section below.

 --> Make sure to read the changelog included in this archive.
 There may be some documentation in this file that's not actually in the /docs (and online) documentation since I have a hard time making good documentation unless I know exactly what to talk about.
 The changelog does have markdown so that it looks nice on GitHub, but it shouldn't be too intrusive.

 --> Version 0.1.2 and newer uses .NET Framework 4.8, so you'll have to install that as described in the System Requirements section if it's not already installed on your system.
 Windows 10 versions 1903 and newer already have this version of the .NET Framework installed, so you don't need to do anything in that case.